The Cross-Domain State Preservation Functor: A Mechanized Theory of Regulatory State Synchronization in Isabelle/HOL: Introduction

+\begin{enumerate}[leftmargin=*] \item \textbf{The cross-domain state-preservation functor.} We prove the category laws (identity, composition, associativity) as theorems for structure-preserving synchronization maps between heterogeneous domains, and read each transition system as a functor on the free monoid of action words.
+To the best of our knowledge, this functorial structure has not previously been mechanized across domains.

-\item \textbf{Mechanized verification of bidirectional, multi-domain cross-chain state preservation.} We extend the Merkle Functor pattern from a single domain to bidirectional roundtrip guarantees, $N$-domain consistency, and per-asset isolation, unifying all three in a single locale hierarchy.
+\item \textbf{Bidirectional, multi-domain state preservation (safety).} We extend the single-domain Merkle Functor pattern to bidirectional roundtrip guarantees, $N$-domain consistency, and per-asset isolation, unified in a single locale hierarchy; terminal states are preserved along every preservation morphism, so regulatory finality survives synchronization.

-\item \textbf{Mechanized verification of regulatory consensus properties under Byzantine faults.} To the best of our knowledge, this is the first use of Isabelle/HOL alone to verify BFT consensus liveness in a blockchain context.
-The formal verification of regulatory-specific consensus properties is without precedent in any tool.
+\item \textbf{Regulatory consensus liveness under Byzantine faults.} We verify deterministic resolution of conflicting regulatory actions and starvation freedom under $f < n/3$ Byzantine faults, with the threshold $n \geq 3f+1$ shown to be load-bearing for an inhabitable liveness locale.
+To the best of our knowledge, this is the first use of Isabelle/HOL alone to verify regulatory-specific consensus liveness.

-\item \textbf{Safety--liveness combination via assumption discharge.} The liveness proof discharges the honest-node assumption of the safety proof under Byzantine faults ($f < n/3$), promoting conditional safety to an unconditional guarantee.
-This is an instance of assume-guarantee reasoning.
+\item \textbf{Guarded bounded convergence.} We prove that from an arbitrary unlocked configuration, with no assumption that cross-chain consistency holds initially, synchronization converges to a valid state within a bounded number of steps under a fair-leader assumption, driven by a well-founded measure on cross-chain inconsistency; the recovery path is terminal-faithful, neither manufacturing a confiscation that no chain held nor erasing one that a chain did hold.

+\item \textbf{The synchronization-degree functor tower.} We build a tower of degree-indexed functors connected by natural transformations closed under composition---a layer that, to our knowledge, \isaf{ADS\_Functor} does not develop---together with a genuinely one-directional degree monotonicity.

+\item \textbf{Coupling to an authenticated data structure.} We lift the merge and blinding operations of Lochbihler and Mari\'{c}'s \isaf{ADS\_Functor} to the global-state level and instantiate the coupling on the blindable-position functor and on a recursive model of the Canton transaction tree, with an explicitly declared consensus-scope limit.

-\item \textbf{Implementation design guide.} Parameter constraints derived from the proofs ($n \geq 3f + 1$, positive timeout, fairness bound) translate directly into mathematical design rationale for a decentralized sequencer implementation. \end{enumerate}
+\item \textbf{Reusable infrastructure and design guide.} Ten domain-independent generic locales, reusable Eisbach discharge methods, and a domain-independence witness outside the regulatory domain support reuse; parameter constraints derived from the proofs ($n \geq 3f + 1$, a fairness bound) translate into implementation design rationale. \end{enumerate}